 I dive into the cool world of neuroscience, exploring how our brains work and why it matters.
 Imagine unlocking the secrets to conditions like Alzheimer’s and enhancing memory!

 Understanding how our brains function can help society tackle age-related memory loss and intellectual and cognitive disabilities.
 My favourite phrase is “Love your magnificent plastic brain”.
 The brain has a remarkable capacity to rewire, a natural ability called “neuroplasticity”.
-“Use It or Lose It!” is one of my research projects that increase brain awareness among the public on how to keep our brain fit as it ages.
+“Use It or Lose It!” is one of my research projects aimed at increasing public awareness of how to keep our brains fit as we age.

 I regularly deliver public lectures on brain health to the Malaysian community.
-I am actively engaged in activities by NGOs, such as Alzheimer’s Disease Foundation Malaysia, Love Eternal Charity Association (LECA) Malaysia and Kelab Penyayang UPM.
+I am actively engaged in activities with NGOs such as Alzheimer’s Disease Foundation Malaysia, Love Eternal Charity Association (LECA) Malaysia, and Kelab Penyayang UPM.

-As one of the members of the Young Scientist Network-Academy of Sciences Malaysia (YSN-ASM), I engaged in Science Outreach Programs at schools to promote STEM education, focusing on health sciences issues.
+As a member of the Young Scientist Network-Academy of Sciences Malaysia (YSN-ASM), I engaged in Science Outreach Programs at schools to promote STEM education, with a focus on health sciences issues.
 I believe educating the hearts and minds of youth will bring lasting improvements to the Malaysian community and the regional countries in the future.

-In the global arena, I help to disseminate global research and brain awareness through publications, engagement activities and public communications within the Asia Pacific region, such as Brain Awareness Week Campaigns.
-I also actively advocate for career programs to counter regional inequalities (gender imbalance), to promote diversity (under-represented countries such as Vietnam and Myanmar) and inclusiveness (minorities and people with disabilities).
+In the global arena, I help disseminate research and raise brain awareness through publications, engagement activities, and public communications within the Asia Pacific region, such as Brain Awareness Week Campaigns.
+I also actively advocate for career programs to counter regional inequalities (gender imbalance), promote diversity (under-represented countries such as Vietnam and Myanmar), and foster inclusiveness (minorities and people with disabilities).

 What are some of the biggest challenges you have faced in your research, and how did you address them?